-Bridging facilities sub-classification
+Bridging facilities subclassification

-Bridging facilities are a sub-classification within the special feature category.
+Bridging facilities are a subclassification within the special feature category.
 They may be nested within a regional park, park reserve, or trail.
 They seek to attract and introduce new outdoor recreation users to the Regional Parks and Trails System.
 Their purpose is to help address inequities that contribute to lower participation rates among prioritized communities.

 Bridging facilities have a clear and unique purpose.
 Bridging facilities are not designed as a one-size-fits-all approach.
-They introduce new visitors to the Regional Parks and Trails System across race, ethnicity, national origin, income, ability, and age; as well as encourage greater participation by the future stewards of our region's natural and recreation resources -- young adults, teenagers, and children.
+They introduce new visitors to the parks and trails system across race, ethnicity, national origin, income, ability, and age; as well as encourage greater participation by the future stewards of our region's natural and recreation resources - young adults, teenagers, and children.